-For a non-Finn, if a proposed word looks familiar, it probably is Indo European and cannot be used.
+If a proposed word looks familiar, it is probably Indo European and cannot be used.
 The best test is to find a word in Kalevala, which is free from IE except for parts of the last chapter.
 Finnish etymology dictionaries contain additional old words plus irregular spellings.